-The Kootenai Metropolitan Planning Organization Public Involvement Policy was adopted by the KMPO September 6, 2007/August 2008 and includes EJ and LEP elements and strategies for involving these groups.
-(See Appendix 3)
+The Kootenai Metropolitan Planning Organization Public Involvement Policy was updated and adopted by the KMPO March 2015 and includes EJ and LEP elements and strategies for involving these groups.
+(See Appendix IV)

 Title VI Coordinator is responsible for evaluating and monitoring compliance with Title VI requirements in all aspects of the agency's public involvement process.
 The Coordinator will: